Federal shutdown drowns out flood insurance

 National Flood Insurance Program is on hold until the federal shutdown is over. | National Weather Service

 The media is filled with reports of SNAP shortfalls, air traffic controller issues, and the military not being paid.
-Something not getting much coverage is the fact that during the shutdown, the National Flood Insurance Program (NFIP) expired which means policies can’t be issued or renewed until Democrats end the shutdown.
+Something not getting much coverage, however, is the fact that during the shutdown, the National Flood Insurance Program (NFIP) expired — which means policies can’t be issued or renewed until Democrats end the shutdown.

 With the anniversary of Hurricane Sandy this week, the lapse in the NFIP will affect Long Islanders.
 Every day that this shutdown drags on, more and more flood insurance policies are lapsing, and new policies cannot be issued.
-If another storm hits, those with lapsed policies will be left with nothing and those who are covered may face delays on their claims.
+If another storm hits, those with lapsed policies will be left with nothing, and those who are covered may face delays in their claims.

-The federal government has been shut down since October 1st as Senate Democrats refuse to pass a clean Continuing Resolution funding the government at the same levels as the Biden administration budget.
+The federal government has been shut down since October 1, as Senate Democrats refuse to pass a clean Continuing Resolution funding the government at the same levels as the Biden administration’s budget.

 RNC Spokeswoman Kristen Cianci said, “Thirteen years after the devastation of Superstorm Sandy, thousands are being left unprotected from flood damage thanks to the shutdown Tom Suozzi and Laura Gillen voted for.
 The memory of wrecked homes and flooded streets is still fresh for so many Long Islanders.
 Democrats must end this shutdown and stop playing with people’s lives.”

-The year of Sandy, NFIP paid out 38,029 claims amounting to $2,863,565,150 across Nassau and Suffolk counties.
-An estimated 1,300 real estate closings per day require flood coverage in Special Flood Hazard Areas – closings that are not able to occur during a shutdown.
+The year of Sandy, the NFIP paid out 38,029 claims amounting to $2,863,565,150 across Nassau and Suffolk Counties.
+An estimated 1,300 real estate closings per day require flood coverage in Special Flood Hazard Areas — closings that cannot occur during a shutdown.

 Organizations Included in this History